ALA Division Presidents' Programs, Chair Programs, and other Featured Speakers

 Saturday, June 23, 4:00pm - 5:00pm

 The SRRT Martin Luther King Jr. Holiday Task Force will host panelists from the New Orleans metro area to discuss local King Holiday celebrations.
 The program is geared towards libraries looking for ideas and/or potential partners for King Holiday celebrations.
 Guest panelists will include representatives from the local community, as well as the New Orleans Martin Luther King Jr. Holiday Planning Committee.
+Get details and add to your schedule.

 (SUSTAINRT) The Rising Tide: How Libraries Sustain a Planet in Crisis